• Skip to primary navigation

 Feel like a pro asador by adding this chimichurri verde to your menu.
 Once you’ve made it a few times, you’ll have this simple sauce committed to memory and be able to create your own delicious variations!

-Start by finely chopping the fresh parsley, cilantro, and oregano.
+1. Start by finely chopping the fresh parsley, cilantro and oregano.

-Then mince the shallot, pepper (making sure you’ve taken the time to remove the seeds unless you really like heat), and garlic.
+2. Then mince the shallow, pepper (making sure you’ve taken the time to remove the seeds, unless you really like heat), and garlic.

-Add half the oil to a bowl and whisk in the red wine vinegar, salt, lemon juice, and oil.
+3. Next, add them all to a bowl with your red wine vinegar, salt, lemon juice and oil.

 Mix in the chopped herbs and drizzle in the remaining oil to a consistency of your liking.